WILLIAM FAULKNER (September 25th, 1897 – July 6th, 1962)

 The 1940s saw the publishing of some of Faulkner’s most controversial works: Light in August and Absalom, Absalom!
 Both dealt heavily with themes of race and racial identity and were among the earliest popular novels to do so.
 To support himself financially during this period, Faulkner took up screenwriting for Hollywood.
 Among these screenplays, only Today We Live was based on Faulkner’s published work.
 1940 was also the year that Faulkner began working on the “Snopes” trilogy, one of his best-remembered works.

 Although Faulkner’s works were still widely read in Europe, by 1944, they had mostly fallen out of popularity in America.
 Faulkner worked to correct this, writing a new appendix to The Sound and the Fury and having it re-released by the Modern Library.
 This, in addition to the Nobel Prize for Literature he won in 1949, brought William Faulkner the financial security and literary credit he had been seeking.
 He continued to write and gain fame for his works around the world.

-In the 1950’s Faulkner began to travel the world, visiting other countries while working on his screenwriting.
+In the 1950s, Faulkner traveled the world, visiting other countries while working on his screenwriting.
 At one point, he served as the writer-in-residence for the University of Virginia, before finally returning to Oxford in 1962.
-That same year, he passed away of a heart attack at the age of 64.
+That same year, he passed away from a heart attack at the age of 64.